Healing with Acupressure

 Depending on which philosophy you were taught there are different therapeutic techniques of treatment.
 You can use holding pressure, rubbing, kneading or vibrating points for different time periods.
-Typically you would rub, knead or hold the pressure point for a full minute at least.
+Typically you would rub, knead or hold the pressure point for a minimum of a full minute.

 You can use a combination of the above techniques for different periods of time.
 You many hold pressure on the point for five seconds on then five seconds off.
 Use gentle but firm pressure.
 You can repeat as often as necessary to achieve relief.